Learning how to lower our grocery budget became a hobby of mine by necessity a few years ago.

-It ended up being a blessing in disguise though, because it taught me to live on almost nothing, so that when we did start making money again, we were able to start putting money in our savings account even when our income was below minimum wage.
+It ended up being a blessing in disguise, though, because it taught me to live on almost nothing so that when we started making money again, we could start putting money in our savings account even when our income was below minimum wage.

 That’s how the $20 meal plan was born.
 A need to eat cheaply.

 But since publishing the $20 grocery budget, I’ve been surprised by how many people don’t believe it’s possible.
-And I wasn’t event talking about $20 per family – it was $20 per person!
+And I wasn’t even talking about $20 per family – it was $20 per person!

 5 Tips For A Successful $20 Grocery Budget

-Stick to non value-added groceries.
-For instance, yogurt is milk that has been cultured; it’s value added.
+Stick to non-value-added groceries.
+For instance, yogurt is milk that has been cultured; its value is added.
 Buying milk to make your own yogurt is cheaper (by far!).
-Canned beans are value added, and therefore more expensive; buy dry beans instead.
+Canned beans are value-added and, therefore, more expensive; buy dry beans instead.

 Have a flexible menu plan.
 Undoubtedly, having a plan when you step into the grocery store saves you money, but be prepared to make changes on the fly when you see an unexpected markdown in the store.
 This is specifically applicable to markdown produce which probably isn’t advertised in the weekly flyer.